Roman number d. How do Roman numerals work?

 Roman numerals

-In Russian, there are mnemonic rules for fixing the alphabetic designations of numbers in descending order:
+In the Russian language, there are mnemonic rules for fixing in memory the letter designations of numbers in descending order:

-M s D arim FROM face-to-face L imony, X vatite V sem I X.
+M s D arim WITH face-to-face L imons, X vatit V seven I X.

-M s D we eat C advice L ish X okay V well-mannered I individuals
+M s D we eat C tips L look X ok V well-mannered I to individuals

 Respectively M, D, C, L, X, V, I